lixianphys/Scientific-data/docs/Documentation-toybands.md

  `python toybands/run.py [-denplot] [-dir DIR] [-fnm FNM] [--enrange Estart Eend Enum] [--bfrange Bstart Bend Bnum] [-nmax NMAX] [-angle ANGLE]`
  - plot the n-B relationship for a set of given densities as a simulation of Landau fan chart.
  `python toybands/run.py [-simu] [--allden NS1 NE1 NS2 NE2 ...] [-nos NOS] [-dir DIR] [-fnm FNM] [--enrange Estart Eend Enum] [--bfrange Bstart Bend Bnum] [-nmax NMAX] [-angle ANGLE]`
- - plot the DOS-B relationship for the configured system
+ - plot the DOS-B relationship for the configured system ***
- - plot the DOS mapping onto (n,B) for a set of given densities
+ - plot the DOS mapping onto (n,B) for a set of given densities ***
- - Input customized E-B relationship
+ - Input customized E-B relationship *
- - label the output figure and allow separate figures in a single pdf file for a batch input
+ - label the output figure and allow separate figures in a single pdf file for a batch input ***
  - Is it possible to abort the calculation until I continue it?
 I mean, keep the memory usage but free its CPU usage.
-It might be helpful when you just want your PC to handle other CPU-heavy tasks during a long calculation.
+It might be helpful when you just want your PC to handle other CPU-heavy tasks during a long calculation. *
- - plot the data from csv file directly from the CLI
+ - plot the data from csv file directly from the CLI **
- - if the density of each band <0 that means it should not appear in the calculation, a shortcut to avoid change the system, or just disable
+ - if the density of each band <0 that means it should not appear in the calculation, a shortcut to avoid change the system, or just disable ****
+ - allow multiple stage input of densities in simu**
+ - connect the same LL in simu **
+ - store system information into the csv file/plots
+### Time-wise you should know
+a mutiplication of - nmax, --enrange, --bfrange, -nos give you rough idea how long